When to visit the vet?

 Causes

 A dog’s eye is protected by a tear film consisting of three layers: an outer lipid layer, a middle aqueous layer, and an inner mucin layer.
-These layers are crucial for eye health as they lubricate the surface of the eye, protect against infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., and flush out foreign bodies.
-In KCS, the production of the aqueous layer is impaired, leading to dehydrationDehydration occurs when the body loses more fluid than it takes in.
-This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse. of the eye surface.
+These layers are essential for eye health, as they lubricate the eye surface, protect against infections, and flush out foreign bodies.
+In KCS, the production of the aqueous layer is impaired, leading to drying of the eye surface.

 Other causes of KCS can include certain medications that inhibit tear production, such as some types of antihistaminesAntihistamines are medications that block the effects of histamine in the body, thereby alleviating allergic reactions.
 They are used in dogs and cats to treat Itching, Skin inflammation, and other allergy symptoms. or sulfonamides.
-Systemic diseases, such as diabetes or hypothyroidism, can also affect tear production.
+Systemic diseases such as diabetes or hypothyroidism can also impair tear production.
 In rare cases, traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. or surgical removal of the nictitating membraneThe nictitating membrane, also called the third eyelid, is a protective membrane in the inner corner of the eye in dogs and cats.
-It provides additional protection and moistening of the eye. gland can also lead to KCS.
+Traumas can range from simple cuts to severe multiple injuries. or surgical removal of the third eyelid gland can also lead to KCS.

-Environmental factors such as dry air or chemical irritants can worsen the symptoms of KCS, but are rarely the primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. cause of the disease.
+Environmental factors such as dry air or chemical irritants can worsen the symptoms of KCS but are rarely the primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. cause of the condition.

 Symptoms

-The symptoms of KCS in dogs are often easy to recognize, as they are usually associated with visible changes in the eye.
-Affected dogs often show redness of the eyes (conjunctivitis) caused by chronicChronic refers to a condition or disease that is long-lasting or permanent.
+The symptoms of KCS in dogs are often easy to recognize, as they are usually associated with visible changes to the eye.
+Affected dogs frequently show redness of the conjunctiva (conjunctivitis), caused by chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. dryness and irritation of the eyes.

-Another common symptom is a viscous, yellowish discharge from the eyes, which may indicate a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. that is favored by the reduced tear production.
-The eyelids may appear stuck together, and the dog may have difficulty opening the eyes completely.
+Another common symptom is a thick, yellowish discharge from the eyes, which may indicate a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. promoted by reduced tear production.
+The eyelids may appear stuck together, and the dog may have difficulty opening the eyes fully.

-Dogs with KCS often blink frequently, rub their eyes with their paws or on the ground, and may show signs of pain or discomfort.
-In advanced cases, corneal ulcerations can occur, which can lead to blindness if left untreated.
+Dogs with KCS blink frequently, rub their eyes with their paws or on the ground, and may show signs of pain or discomfort.
+In advanced cases, corneal ulcerations can occur, which if left untreated can lead to blindness.

 Another sign may be thickening and pigmentation of the cornea, which is called keratitis.
 This thickening leads to clouding of the eye and can impair the dog’s vision.